Submarine (2010 film)

-Submarine is a 2010 coming-of-age comedy-drama film written and directed by Richard Ayoade and starring Craig Roberts, Yasmin Paige, Noah Taylor, Paddy Considine and Sally Hawkins.
-It was adapted from the 2008 novel Submarine by Joe Dunthorne, and is an international co-production between the United Kingdom and the United States.
-Submarine is Ayoade's directorial debut.
+Submarine is a 2010 coming-of-age comedy-drama film written and directed by Richard Ayoade in his feature directorial debut and starring Noah Taylor, Paddy Considine, Craig Roberts, Yasmin Paige and Sally Hawkins.
+It is based on the 2008 novel of the same name by Joe Dunthorne, and is an international co-production between the United Kingdom and the United States.
+The film follows an eccentric 15-year-old boy (Roberts) who pursues a relationship with a classmate (Paige) while attempting to repair his parents' marriage, suspecting that his mother (Hawkins) is having an affair with an ex-lover (Considine).

 Plot

-Oliver Tate is an unpopular Welsh 15-year-old who is infatuated with classmate Jordana.
-After Oliver teases another girl to get Jordana's attention, she invites him to meet secretly after school and takes pictures of them kissing.
-Jordana uses the pictures to make her ex-boyfriend Mark jealous; Mark roughs up Oliver, but Oliver refuses to say that Jordana is a slut.
-Jordana becomes Oliver's girlfriend and, after a couple of weeks, they have sex in the Tate parents' bedroom while the parents are out.
+In the Welsh seaside city of Swansea, Oliver Tate is an eccentric, unpopular 15-year-old who is infatuated with his mischievous classmate, Jordana Bevan.
+After Oliver bullies another female classmate to impress Jordana, she invites him to meet secretly after school and takes pictures of them kissing.
+Jordana uses the pictures to make her ex-boyfriend Mark jealous, resulting in Oliver being beaten up by Mark at school for refusing to call Jordana a "slut".
+Jordana becomes Oliver's girlfriend and, after a couple of weeks, they lose their virginity to each other in his bedroom while his parents are out.

-At home, Oliver becomes concerned about his parents.
-His father, Lloyd, is depressed.
-New-age guru Graham, an ex-boyfriend of his mother, Jill, has moved in next door, and his flirtations rouse Oliver's suspicions.
+Oliver begins to suspect that his mother Jill is having an affair with an old flame, New Age motivational speaker Graham Purvis, who has moved in next door with his girlfriend Kim-Lin.
+Worried about his parents' marriage, he monitors their sex life by charting the dimmer switch in their bedroom, concluding that they have not had sex for seven months.
+After spotting Jill in town with Graham and overhearing her talk about him on the phone, Oliver tries to warn his depressed father Lloyd, who dismisses his suspicions.
+Oliver spies on Jill attending one of Graham's seminars, where Graham tells her that he has broken up with Kim-Lin.

-Oliver's relationship with Jordana grows, but he learns that her mother has a potentially fatal brain tumour.
-At an early Christmas dinner at Jordana's house, he witnesses her father break down.
-Unsettled, he decides that the Jordana he loves is at risk because the emotional events surrounding her will "make her gooey in the middle."
-Rather than visit Jordana's mother in hospital, as he has promised to, he loses his nerve and cuts off contact.
+As Oliver's relationship with Jordana grows, she reveals that her mother has been diagnosed with a life-threatening brain tumour.
+At an awkward early Christmas dinner at Jordana's house, he is welcomed by her parents but witnesses her father break down.
+Despite agreeing to visit Jordana's mother at the hospital the day of her operation, Oliver loses his nerve and temporarily cuts off contact with her so he can focus on salvaging his parents' marriage, planning to resume his relationship with Jordana afterwards.